claudielarouche/claudielarouche/_dev-projects/free-agent.md

     - Contribute with input from product managers to ensure retrospectives are completed and activities results are tracked/completed
     - Scope the iteration and testing activities
   - Manage stakeholder relationships, communications and meetings

-- **Specific skills needed**
+- Specific skills needed
   - Experience with digital transformation
   - Experience with client and stakeholder relationship in a complex digital file
   - Experience on open data initiatives and associated staff change management issues

 5. **Indigenous Services Canada** July 2, 2021 to May 31st, 2022
-Main Tasks:
+- Main Tasks
   - Help to implement a $332.8 million investment to help ensure that Indigenous communities can continue to provide the same level of community programs and services to their members following pandemic-related declines in own-source revenues, as well as tax revenues.
   - Support Operations team and Policy team to complete their workplan for 2021-2022 e.g.
     - Develop a Dashboard for the Strategic Partnerships Initiative in collaboration with ISC’s data team
     - Contribute to dashboard/reporting/storytelling on the Own-source revenue investment
     - Contribute to engagement regarding the Strategic Partnerships Initiative with Other Government Departments, Indigenous organizations, Provincial/Territorial Governments etc.
     - Assist with hosting SPI workshop in 2021-2022

 Leave with income averaging: June 1st, 2022 to August 31st, 2022

 {: start="6" }
 6. **Indigenous Services Canada** September 1st, 2022 to March 31st, 2023 (continuation of assignment number 5)
-Accomplishments:
+- Accomplishments
   - SPI Reporting Solution: https://www.gcpedia.gc.ca/wiki/SPI_Reporting_Solution (this link only works on the Government of Canada network)
     - A reporting solution built with Power BI used to slice and dice data from 2010 to 2023, built so that it’s easy to maintain for non-technical user
     - The Reporting Solution was used to gather important data for the 2022 Annual Report
   - Navigator Dashboard: https://www.gcpedia.gc.ca/wiki/ISC_Navigator_Dashboard_Instructions (this link only works on the Government of Canada network)
   - OSR Dashboard: https://www.gcpedia.gc.ca/wiki/OSR_Dashboard (this link only works on the Government of Canada network)

 7. **Indigenous Services Canada**, April 1st, 2023 to May 31st 2023
-**Main Tasks**:
+- Main Tasks
   - Developing JSON templates to automate data entry in a database
   - Train future resources that will be hired to help on the data entry automation/Quality Control
   - Document the template development process
   - Attend regular meetings with the Automation and Quality Control teams to share updates and troubleshoot problems encountered

-**Specific skills needed**:
+- Specific skills needed
   - Advanced computer literacy
   - Knowledge of JSON
   - Knowledge of regular expressions
   - Experience developing technical documentation

 Leave with income averaging, June 1st, 2023 to September 1st, 2023